Subaru Forester: Second generation (SG; 2002)

 The second generation was introduced as a 2003 model at the 2002 Chicago Auto Show, based on the new Impreza platform, featuring several fine-tune improvements over the past model.
 The 2003 Forester features weight-saving refinements such as an aluminum hood, perforated rails, and a hydro-formed front sub-frame.
 The most noticeable change was the offering of 2.5 L versions (normally aspirated and turbocharged) and in the U.S. the introduction of the turbocharged 2.5-liter model.

 In the United States, the naturally aspirated X (previously L) and XS (previously S) were released in 2003.
 In 2004, the turbocharged XT trim was released in the USA.
 However, a turbocharged version was available since the late 1990s elsewhere in the world.
 The X and XS models feature a 2.5 L SOHC EJ253 engine, while the XT model features a 2.5 L turbocharged DOHC engine.
+However, the pre-facelift, naturally aspirated, models featured an EJ251 single overhead cam engine.
+One of the only differences between the two engines is that the EJ251 is connected via a throttle cable.
+Whereas the EJ253, introduced in the facelift, used a drive by wire system.
 Both engines have timing belt (camshaft).
 The XT model uses the same Mitsubishi Motors TD04 turbocharger used in the Subaru Impreza WRX.
 All Forester 2.5 L engines are of the interference engine type.
 The flat engine can be mounted lower in the car and gives the Forester a lower center of gravity than other 4x4s or soft roaders.
 The two-liter gasoline boxer-four engined version is reported to do 24 mpgimp of fuel in town.

 Starting with the 2004 XT, the turbocharged version had Active valve control system cylinder heads.
 The i-AVLS (active valve lift system) became standard on the naturally aspirated version of the Forester in 2006.
 This increased horsepower and torque figures to 173 HP and 166 ft-lbs.
 The 2006 XT received a higher compression ratio to 8.4:1 from 8.2:1.
 This increased the XT's power to 230 HP and 235 ft-lbs.

 For the 2006 model year, Subaru gave the SG Forester a facelift, using redesigned headlights, tail lights, hood, grille, front bumper, and side mouldings.